shahanakattil/ai-in-a-day/04-conversational-ai/04-conversational-ai.md

    ![](media/save-bot.png)

-7. Click on the downward arrow and select **Open in Bot Framework Composer**
+7. Select **Topics** from the left menu, then click on the downward arrow and select **Open in Bot Framework Composer**.

     ![](media/bot-composer-1.png)

     >**Note**: If you can’t launch composer automatically from Power Virtual Agents, you can launch it manually from your browser.
-Click on Copy link to copy the link and paste it into the URL in your web browser.
+Click on Copy link to copy the link and paste the URL in your web browser.

 8. Make sure to open Bot Framework Composer from within Power Virtual Agents.
-This ensures that Composer has all the necessary plugins needed for integration with Power Virtual Agents
+This ensures that Composer has all the necessary plugins needed for integration with Power Virtual Agents.

 ## Task 5 - Create an adaptive card using Bot Framework Composer